endolith/interpreter_smolagent/README.md

 interpreter = Interpreter()

 # Run a single prompt
-result = interpreter.run("Write a Python function to calculate prime numbers")
+result = interpreter.run("Count the number of words in this sentence.")

 # Start an interactive chat session
 interpreter.chat("Help me analyze this dataset")